Hand holding shrooms, LSD, and ecstasy for jedi flipping

 Read: Hippie Flipping: What to Know About Mixing MDMA and Mushrooms

-Serotonin syndrome is a particularly prevalent risk when MDMA is in the mix (although other psychedelics act upon the brain’s serotonin system, too).
+Serotonin syndrome is a particularly prevalent risk when MDMA is in the mix (although classic psychedelics act upon the brain’s serotonin system, too).
 Serotonin is vital for the proper functioning of the nervous system, but too much serotonin in the wrong place at the wrong time can cause serotonin syndrome, which brings some serious problems.
 Nausea, vomiting, diarrhea, shivering, and muscle tension are the best outcomes of serotonin syndrome.
 At worst, serious complications like seizures and loss of consciousness can be fatal.

 Hyperthermia